 What better way to top off a killer outfit than with an incredible piece of headwear?
-And what if things could get even better and you could have your very own 100% custom hat?
+And what if things could get even better and you could learn how to personalise a hat?
 Especially if the weather is warm or you’re planning on going away somewhere sunny for your holidays, a stylish hat is a great piece to have in your wardrobe to add that extra pop of something special to your outfits.

 We’ve already shown you how to personalise a T-shirt, a vest, and a jumper – and now it’s time to turn our attention to your headwear.
 Heads up!

-Why would I want to personalise my own hat?
+Why would I want to personalise a hat?

 It’s pretty cool to have a totally unique accessory that you know nobody else out there will have: